How to Avoid U.S. Bank Checking Account Monthly Fees

 It offers various options to help you manage your money.
 However, monthly fees can be a concern with U.S. Bank checking accounts (fee waivers available).

-The U.S. Bank checking accounts come with the ability to waive their monthly fees.
 The fee waiver criteria may include direct deposits of a certain amount, maintaining a minimum balance, having a linked U.S. Bank deposit account or credit line, and more.

 Some U.S. Bank customers are already avoiding their monthly fees with no trouble.
 Others may not be in the same situation.

-- Easy Checking
+- U.S. Bank Smartly Checking

-These two accounts will likely cover a large portion of U.S. Bank checking account customers.
 If you’re a U.S. Bank customer who will have one of these checking accounts stated above, there is a way to avoid the monthly fee even if you don’t have direct deposits or don’t have a combined $1,o00 in direct deposits.

 Because of the way that bank computer systems recognize direct deposits, certain types of money transfers may be labeled as direct deposits even if they didn’t originate as payments from an employer, Social Security, or other retirement benefits.

 U.S. Bank customers have reported that an ACH transfer from an online savings account has set off an account alert that a direct deposit was received.